johnbillion/wp-crontrol/readme.md

 ### Why do some cron events reappear shortly after I delete them?

 If the event is added by a plugin then the plugin most likely rescheduled the event as soon as it saw that the event was missing.
-Unfortunately there's nothing that WP Crontrol can do about this - you should contact the author of the related plugin and ask for advice.
+To get around this you can instead use the "Pause" option for the event which means it'll remain in place but won't perform any action when it runs.

 ### Is it safe to delete cron events?